-Co Compliance with ASX Corporate Governance Council Good Practice Recommendations (continued) 8.2 polic of n sted entity should separately disclose its cies and practices regarding the remuneration on-executive directors and the remuneration of cutive directors and other senior executives Complying Details of the Directors and Key Senior Executives remuneration are set out in the Remuneration Report of the Annual Report.
+Com Compliance with ASX Corporate Governance Council Good Practice Recommendations (continued) A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives Complying Details of the Directors and Key Senior Executives remuneration are set out in the Remuneration Report of the Annual Report.
 The structure of Non-Executive Directors' remuneration is distinct from that of executives and is further detailed in the Remuneration Report of the Annual Report.
-8.3 sted entity which has an equity-based nuneration scheme should: Have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and Disclose that policy or a summary of it.
+A listed entity which has an equity-based remuneration scheme should: (a) Have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) Disclose that policy or a summary of it.
 Complying Equity based executive remuneration is made in accordance with thresholds set in plans approved by shareholders.
 In addition, the Company has issued equity based remuneration to both Executive and Senior Management which has been approved by shareholders at a general meeting, at which a summary of the incentive plan was provided to shareholders